Steinkraft Calcit Blattdünger Anwendung erklärt

 In the soil: Steinkraft Zeolith BODENKRAFT PUR stores water and releases it evenly to the roots — this buffers dry periods without the plant sending stress signals.

-Via the leaf: Grünkraft Calcium is particularly effective during dry periods — because it supplies the plant with CO₂ and calcium regardless of soil conditions.
+Via the leaf: Grünkraft Calcium is particularly effective in dry periods — because it supplies the plant with CO₂ and calcium independently of soil conditions.
 In semi-arid regions or under drought stress, foliar fertilization is often more effective than soil fertilization.

-Regarding fertilization efficiency: Grünkraft Calcium activates more root hairs and stimulates the soil microbiome — thereby utilizing existing soil nutrients more efficiently.
-In many practical trials, NPK fertilizer consumption could be measurably reduced.
+For fertilization efficiency: Grünkraft Calcium activates more root hairs and stimulates the soil microbiome — thereby making existing soil nutrients more efficiently utilized.
+In many practical trials, the consumption of NPK fertilizer could be measurably reduced.

 The scientific basis spans three continents and over twenty crops:

 Europe 2011–2014: Oekomineral Group and Tribo Technologies in collaboration with SADEF laboratory and RITTMO laboratory France, as well as CIRAD Montpellier.
-Crops: grapevines, olives, sugar beet, wheat, barley, potatoes, lettuce, strawberries, cucumbers, tomatoes.
+Crops: grapevine, olive, sugar beet, wheat, barley, potato, lettuce, strawberry, cucumber, tomato.

 Africa 2026: Independent field trials with sugar cane — 46 to 49 percent more recoverable sugar with a single application four weeks before harvest.